 Medical Protection Society (MPS) launched The MPS Foundation last year and its first research grant programme received over 150 expressions of interest.
 10 applicants were successful in securing funding for their research.
-This includes UK research projects exploring the impact of autonomous telemedicine on clinician wellbeing, the use of sport psychology to understand and improve performance-related resilience for doctors, and a multi-site investigation into the effectiveness of an artificial intelligence powered clinical decision support technology on students’ clinical reasoning when using virtual patients.

 The Foundation is now inviting new research grant applications from both MPS members and non-members.
 It will invest in research and analysis with a key focus on patient safety and the wellbeing of healthcare professionals and teams, both medical and dental, and applications will again be considered from the jurisdictions where MPS has members.
-This includes the UK, South Africa, Singapore, New Zealand, Ireland, Hong Kong, Australia, Malaysia, the Caribbean and Bermuda.
+This includes South Africa, Singapore, New Zealand, Ireland, Hong Kong, Australia, the UK, Malaysia, the Caribbean and Bermuda.

 The funding focusses on five main areas: